Showing posts with label Society. Show all posts

 Linguistic evolution: New words, such as ‘finistophobia’, are coined with the intent of conveying specific meanings.
 Those that effectively meet the perceived need to express a particular sentiment or action become established, leading to the evolution of languages over time.

-Economical evolution: Rise and fall of new startups or continuation of established corporations vying for the money investors have been another wonderful example of evolution.
+Economical evolution: Rise and fall of new startups or continuation of established corporations vying for the money investors have is another wonderful example of evolution.

 The crux of the matter is that if you delve into any aspect of the universe undergoing change and development, where an unseen force is guiding the process, it is likely that the process similar to evolution of biological forms that is at work behind the scenes.